montlaur/montlaur.github.io/_retrospective/2021-05-02-lespoir-a-fui.md

   *(Paul Verlaine, Colloque sentimental)*
 description-en: >-
-  The painter quotes Verlaine who, in his *"Colloque sentimental"*, recalls his past love. \
+  The artist quotes Verlaine who, in his *"Colloque sentimental"*, recalls his past love. \

   In the painting, shapes are cold and bloody, they pierce the black sky.